mhirdes/go_maps_ext/Documentation/Configuration/Reference/Index.rst

 .. container:: table-row

    Property
-         language
+         forceLanguage

    Data type
-         String
+         boolean

    Description
-         Language Code for the API (details_).
-If not defined the language depends on the browser settings.
+         Force the language of the map to be equal to the page language.
+If false the language depends on the browser settings.

    Default
-         config.language
+         1

 .. ###### END~OF~TABLE ######